cloudquery/cloudquery/website/pages/docs/plugins/sources/stripe/overview.md

 In order to fetch information from Stripe, `cloudquery` needs to be authenticated using a [secret API key](https://stripe.com/docs/keys) from your Stripe account.
 You can view and manage your API keys in [the Stripe Dashboard](https://stripe.com/login?redirect=/account/apikeys).

+## Incremental Syncing

+The Stripe plugin supports incremental syncing.
+This means that only new data will be fetched from Stripe and loaded into your destination for supported tables (support depending on API endpoint).
+This is done by keeping track of the last item fetched and only fetching data that has been created since then.
+To enable this, `backend` option must be set in the spec (as shown below).
+This is documented in the [Managing Incremental Tables](/docs/advanced-topics/managing-incremental-tables) section.

 ### Example

 This example syncs from Stripe to a Postgres destination.
-The (top level) source spec section is described in the [Source Spec Reference](https://www.cloudquery.io/docs/reference/source-spec).
+The (top level) source spec section is described in the [Source Spec Reference](/docs/reference/source-spec).
+Incremental syncing is enabled and will be saved to a `.cq/state/` directory by default.

 ```yaml
 kind: source